Danco1201/Dangerous-Code/README.md

 # Dangerous Code
 Hi everyone!
 Welcome to Dangerous Code, the GitHub repository that shows some examples of codes that can be dangerous for your computer.
-It is recommended not to run this programs, and if you do, please be careful
+It is recommended not to run this programs (Excepting inoffensive files), and if you do, please be careful
 ## Categories
 ### Inoffensive
 The category `Inoffensive` shows you files that are actually harmless to your PC, such as an infinite loop, a file with a lot of information that could be done in a few lines without optimizing, etc.